-As a sole trader (self-employed) you run and are responsible for the business as a private person.
+As a sole trader (self-employed) you are responsible for your company, and run the business as a private person.
 No starting capital is required for sole traders.
-You need to register your business with the Swedish Tax Agency.
-You can but do not have to register with the Swedish Companies Registration Office.
+You need to register your business with the Swedish Tax Agency (Skatteverket).
+You can, but do not have to, register with the Swedish Companies Registration Office (Bolagsverket).

 1. Tax registration

-When starting up as a sole trader, you need to apply for F-tax and VAT registration and, where relevant, register as an employer with the Swedish Tax Agency (Skatteverket).
+When starting up as a sole trader, you need to apply for F-tax and VAT registration and, if relevant, register as an employer with the Swedish Tax Agency.
 You can use our online service to apply for this permit.
 Your business will be identified by your Swedish personal identity number.
 If you do not have a personal identity number, you must apply for registration by submitting the SKV 4620 form.